Skip to content

 Understand login confirmation

-HubSpot automatically detects login attempts from new browsers or devices.
-When HubSpot doesn't recognize the browser or device a user is logging in from, they will be prompted to confirm their identity through an emailed verification code.
+When you log in to HubSpot, login attempts from new browsers or devices will be automatically detected.
+When the browser or device you're logging in from isn't recognized, you'll be prompted to confirm your identity through an emailed verification code.
 A confirmation email will also be sent when logging in after clearing browser cookies.
-Once login is confirmed, the user can continue to use HubSpot as normal.
+Once login is confirmed, you can access your HubSpot account.

 To confirm your login: